kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 The proposal is to extend Dynamic Resource Allocation to handle CPU and Memory and to make all resources pluggable within the Kubelet.
-Additionally, all current memory, cpu, and topology management sohuld be moved out of the kubelet and be used as the default plugin for Kubernetes.
+Additionally, all current memory, cpu, and topology management should be moved out of the kubelet and be used as the default plugin for Kubernetes.
 This will include simplifying the current internal code and setting up a Kubelet plugins directory, allowing custom drivers for resources to be committed back to the community.